5TFG4/uCertify-Hero/README.md

 1. Click on the Tampermonkey icon in your browser.
 2. Select "Dashboard."
 3. Click on the uCertify Hero script.
-4. Use the "Set API Keys" menu option to input your OpenAI API key.
+4. Use the "Set API Keys and Model" menu option to input your OpenAI API key.

 ## Support